justineearlfern/FeedbackApp_Admin/README.md

 <img src="https://github.com/justineearlfern/FeedbackApp_Admin/blob/master/src/Photos/01.PNG" width="800" />

-Once you log in you can see
+Once you log in you can see registration for the users and the list of feedback sent by students.

 <img src="https://github.com/justineearlfern/FeedbackApp_Admin/blob/master/src/Photos/02.PNG" width="800" />